abhin4v/abhin4v.github.io/posts/continuation-defunctionalization.md

 ## Defunctionalization

 _Defunctionalization_ is replacing functions with data.
 In this context, it means replacing the continuation lambdas with objects.
-The reason for doing Defunctionalization will become clear as we proceed.
+The reason for doing Defunctionalization will become clear as we proceed.[^defunc]

+[^defunc]: Learn more about _Defunctionalization_ in the [Defunctionalization at Work][4] paper by Olivier Danvy and Lasse R. Nielsen.

 For Defunctionalizing the continuations, we need to find out all possible cases of continuations we have: